As a sole trader, it can be tricky to figure out how much to set aside for your annual tax bill.

-That’s why we decided to create our own tax calculator, specifically for sole traders.
-Enter your:
+That’s why we decided to create a tax calculator that’s specifically for the self-employed.

 - sole trader income,